sophos/Sophos-Central-SIEM-Integration/README.md

 ##### Here are the steps to configure the script:
 1. Open config.ini in a text editor.
 2. Under 'API Access URL + Headers' in the config file, copy and paste the API Access URL + Headers block from the Api Token Management page in Sophos Central.
+3. Under Client ID and Client Secret in the config file, copy and paste the API Credentials from the API Token Management page in Sophos Central.
+4. Under Customer tenant id in the config file, you can mention the tenant id for which you want to fetch alerts and events.

 ##### Optional configuration steps:
 1. Under json, cef or keyvalue, you could choose the preferred output of the response i.e. json, cef or keyvalue.
 2. Under filename, you can specify the filename that your output would be saved to.
 Options are syslog, stdout or any custom file name.
 Custom files are created in a folder named log.
 3. If you are using syslog then under syslog properties in the config file, configure address, facility and socktype.
+4. under state_file_path, specify the full or relative path to the cache file (with a ".json" extension)

 ### Running the script